 Handling a Silent Killer: Hypertension Management

-High blood pressure (HBP) is a significant risk factor for kidney disease and heart failure and leads to cardiovascular disease such as heart attack and stroke.
-The American Society of Hypertension [leadership] recognizes that hypertension can no longer be considered a single entity disease as it is often times accompanied by obesity, diabetes, kidney disease and other health problems.4
+High blood pressure (HBP) is a significant risk factor for kidney disease and heart failure and leads to cardiovascular diseases such as heart attack and stroke.
+The American Society of Hypertension [leadership] recognizes that hypertension can no longer be considered a single entity disease as it is often times accompanied by obesity, diabetes, kidney disease, and other health problems.

-The Seventh Report of the Joint National Committee on the Prevention, Detection, Evaluation and Treatment of High Blood Pressure or JNC7 categorizes high blood pressure (in mm/Hg) as follows:2
+The Seventh Report of the Joint National Committee on the Prevention, Detection, Evaluation, and Treatment of High Blood Pressure JNC7 categorizes high blood pressure (in mm/Hg) as follows:

 - Normal blood pressure is systolic <120 and diastolic <80